 A quick heads-up: This post contains affiliate links, through which you can buy things if you like.
 If you do choose to buy something, I’ll get a small commission at zero extra cost to you.
 This helps me keep this blog running.
 No fear, the opinions expressed here are still my own.

 Perched in the rolling hills of the Western Ghats in South India, the district of Coorg (or Kodagu) may seem like the perfect getaway.
 We found, though, that without a little planning, it could actually be a bit disappointing.
-These pointers should save you some bother.
+These pointers should save you some bother, and help you decide what to do in Coorg.

-1. It takes a bit of travelling to get there
+1. It takes a bit of travelling to to Coorg

-2. The Depot Estate homestay gives you the plantation experience right next to town
+2. The Depot Estate homestay: The plantation experience on the edge of town

 When we got to Madikeri, we were delighted to find that the plantation homestay that we had booked—the unassumingly-named Depot Estate—was right on the edge of town.
 We later found out that it’s the only plantation homestay that’s close to town.
 All the others are at least a few kilometres away.
 Lucky us!

 The homestay is inside a functional coffee plantation, in a valley across the highway from Madikeri.
 The plantation looks like something out of The Jungle Book, and has a large pond—complete with geese—at one end.
 The large house has a nice sit-out on the first floor, some sitting rooms and a communal dining room.
 We were the only guests there for most of our stay.
-But we were kept company by Ishwari and her family, a roly-poly Labrador retriever, and a tomcat.
+But we were kept company by Ishwari and her family, a roly-poly Labrador retriever named Lisa, and a tomcat whose name I forget.
 We got the impression that the place was mainly used for guests of the family.
 Maybe they only let out it to tourists to keep it in shape!

 3. Walking through Madikeri takes a bit of leg power